 Typically you would use clustering for high availability and increased throughput, with machines in a single location.

-Federation allows an exchange on one broker to receive messages published to an exchange on another (the brokers may be individual machines, or clusters).
-Communication is via AMQP (with optional SSL), so for two exchanges to federate they must be granted appropriate users and permissions.
+Federation allows an exchange or queue on one broker to receive messages published to an exchange or queue on another (the brokers may be individual machines, or clusters).
+Communication is via AMQP (with optional SSL), so for two exchanges or queues to federate they must be granted appropriate users and permissions.

-Typically you would use federation to link brokers across the internet for pub/sub messaging.
+Typically you would use federation to link brokers across the internet for pub/sub messaging and work queueing.

 Connecting brokers with the shovel is conceptually similar to connecting them with federation.
 However, the shovel works at a lower level.

-Whereas federation aims to mirror messages from one exchange to another (with optimisations to ensure that messages are not forwarded unless needed), the shovel simply consumes messages from a queue on one broker, and forwards them to an exchange on another.
+Whereas federation aims to provide opinionated distribution of exchanges and queues, the shovel simply consumes messages from a queue on one broker, and forwards them to an exchange on another.

 Typically you would use the shovel to link brokers across the internet when you need more control than federation provides.